How to Tie and Lace Hiking Boots to Make Your Feet Smile

 I mentioned the heel lock way to lace hiking boots in the toe-relief section above.
 This way of lacing hiking boots helps prevent your heel from lifting and rubbing against the inside of your boots, causing heel blisters when you walk.

-The heel lock uses the open hooks on the sides of your boot as a pulley system.
-Instead of tacking your lace across the tongue of the boot to the hook on the other side, bring it straight up to the next hook on the same side of the boot.
+- Instead of tacking your lace across the tongue of the boot to the hook on the other side, bring it straight up to the next hook on the same side of the boot.
 Do this step for both sides of the boot.

-Now, cross the lace over the boot and put it underneath the vertical lace on the other side.
+- Cross the lace over the boot and put it underneath the vertical lace on the other side.
 After you’ve laced through the vertical part on both sides of the boot, pull it tight.
 Pull the laces downward towards your toes to tighten them even more.

 This type of lacing did take me a bit of practice to master.
 However, once you learn how to do it, it comes very easy and is very helpful in preventing heel problems.